Should you visit Brussels, the capital of Belgium or Antwerp?

 • Saint Josse ten Noode.

-Besides, given the fact that Brussels is the capital of Belgium and is more visited by travelers, the risk of petty crimes towards tourists is definitely higher than in Antwerp.
+Besides, given the fact that Brussels is the capital of Belgium and is more visited by travelers, the risk of petty crimes towards tourists is higher than in Antwerp.

 Winner: Antwerp

-Which city is easier to get around: Antwerp or Brussels?
+Which city is easier to get around?

 Both Brussels and Antwerp are walkable cities and you can see a lot by only using your own two feet.
 However, in times of need, you can rely on public transportation (bus + tram in Antwerp and bus + tram + metro in Brussels).